Free fermions with dephasing and boundary driving: Bethe Ansatz results: Bethe Ansatz treatment of the Liouvillian

 Specifically, the imaginary part of $k_{1,2}$ is ${\mathcal O}(1/L)$, although it is nonzero.
 Clearly, Eq.~\eqref{eq:kr} is exact without the ${\mathcal O}(1/L)$ correction for $\gamma^-=0$.
-In the last case the energies $\varepsilon$ are purely imaginary forming a straight line parallel to the imaginary axis (see Fig.~\ref{fig0:cartoon}).
+In the last case the eigenvalues $\varepsilon$ form a straight line parallel to the imaginary axis (see Fig.~\ref{fig1:cartoon}), with real part $-\gamma$.